dnaaun/openFraming/README.md

 ## Required Python version
-Python 3.5 or higher is required (due to use of PEP 526 style annotations).
+Python 3.7 or higher is required.

 ## Installation